eclipse-archived/ceylon-ide-intellij/README.md

 9. In 'Run > Edit configurations', create a new run configuration with type 'Plugin' and leave the default options.
 Run this configuration to test the IDE.

+# Getting started

+To create and run your first project in Ceylon IDE for IntelliJ, you can follow the [getting started guide](https://ceylon-lang.org/documentation/current/ide/intellij/getting-started/).